potyoma/potyoma/README.md

-# Hi there, I'm Artyom 👋💻
+# Hi there, I'm Artem 👋💻

 ![](hat-image.png)

-The most of my experience is full-stack web development with .NET, Node.js and React.
-But also I try to deep dive into the core of CS and Math.
+I am a passionate and results-driven full-stack developer with a proven track record of delivering high-quality web applications.
+Proficient in React and Next.js for front-end development, as well as .NET, C# and Node.js for back-end development.
+I excel in collaborative team environments and thrive on tackling complex challenges with innovative solutions.
+Also I'm interested in UI/UX design and have knowledge of its principles.

 ---

 ## ✨Feel free to check out my projects and message me if you have any ideas: <img align="left" width="150" height="150" src="adventure-cat.png">

-- 🌱 At the moment I’m expending my knowledge of full-stack development with JS and TS.
+- 🌱 Learning UI/UX design, animations and 3D in web.
-- 💻 I'm currently working on an e-commerce app.
-(Work in progress) [Check it out!](https://github.com/potyoma/shoppingify)
+- 💻 I'm currently working on an small task manager.
+(Work in progress) [Check it out!](https://github.com/potyoma/task-board)
-- 📫 How to reach me: just send me an email to artyomnovosyolov254@gmail.com or nov-art-s@ya.ru
+- 📫 How to reach me: just send me an email to [artyomnovosyolov254@gmail.com](mailto:artyomnovosyolov254@gmail.com) or [nov-art-s@ya.ru](mailto:nov-art-s@ya.ru).
-- ⚡ Fun fact: Want to build a truly decentralized system?
-The nature has already done that.
-Look at plants.
+- ⚡ Fun fact: Modern web is complex but at least you have options.